Save This Recipe

 The Bottom Line: Small Moves, Big Blooms

-And when those first blooms show up?
-Don’t be surprised if you start talking to your plant more often.
-Or naming it.
-No judgment.
+And when you finally see those first fresh buds and blooms?
+Don’t be surprised if you catch yourself talking to your orchid more often—or maybe even naming it.
+Zero judgment from me.